Naereen/web-sphinx/self-quantified.en.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 It should include:

 - the data collected by any *websites*, *web services* or online services I have used or still use.
-It includes sent and received emails (to who? how long are they? do I send more than I receive?), Facebook (messages, posts and notifications), online shops (history of purchase, delay before reception), agenda events (like Google Calendar), gaming history on Steam (what did I play and when, how much did every hour played costed me?), history of videos seen on YouTube, etc. The list is probably too long to be done exhaustively...
+It includes sent and received emails (to who? how long are they? do I send more than I receive?), Facebook (messages, posts and notifications), online shops (history of purchase, delay before reception), agenda events (like Google Calendar), gaming history on Steam (what did I play and when, how much did every hour played costed me?), history of videos seen on YouTube, etc. The list is probably too long to be done exhaustively…
 - the data collected by my *laptops* (browsing habits, resource usage, printers history, history of active windows and keys frequency, music played, command line and text editors history, git commits, etc),
 - and my *phone*: text messages, calls, time spent in each applications, time of first and last activation every day, etc),
 - but also my *digital camera* when traveling (how many pictures were taken everyday, when and where?), my 3DS *gaming console* (how long and what did I play everyday?).